Acorn Electron: Slogger/Elektuur Turbo boards

 Announced in early 1986, the Slogger Turbo-Driver was a professionally fitted upgrade priced at £42.
 The board itself plugged into the CPU and BASIC ROM sockets on the main circuit board of the Electron, which merely involved removing socketed components on very early Electron models, but required desoldering work and therefore benefited from a fitting service for later units.
 The performance benefit of fitting the board was to make some programs, particularly those running in the high bandwidth modes (0 to 3), run up to three times faster.

 The direct origins of the Slogger product appear to be a board designed by Andyk Limited, announced as the Fast Electron Board in late 1985 with a price of £29.99, whereas the Elektuur modification was described in an article in Dutch Electronics magazine Elektuur and intended for users to perform at home.

 The Slogger and Elektuur Turbo boards were born out of a hack initially devised at Acorn.
 By shadowing the lowest 8 KB of RAM with a static RAM chip outside of reach of the ULA, the CPU could always access it at 2 MHz.
 The tradeoff was that the screen could not be located in that 8 KB.
 In practice the operating system ROMs always put the screen into the top 20 KB and as a result this probably only broke compatibility with around 2% of software.
 Speeding up the low portion of memory is particularly useful on 6502 derived machines because that processor has a faster addressing for the first 256 bytes and so it is common for software to put any variables involved in time-critical sections of program into that region.

 The cost of the 64 Kbit SRAM chip would have been more than that of doubling the four 64 Kbit DRAM chips to give 8-bit RAM access, fixing both the modest memory and poor performance issues of the Electron.
+Retail pricing of HM6264-15 devices, one of these being used in the expansion, was around $50 in December 1983, in comparison to around $7 for 150ns 4164 devices or $6 for 200ns 4164 devices, four of the former thereby costing around $28 in total.
+Thus, eight 4164 devices, at least at that time, would have cost $48-$56, whereas a combination of four 4164 devices rated at 150ns together with a static RAM device would have cost around $78.